daddyblondlegs/dex-pumps.github.io/_posts/2021-01-06-Forced-Covid-Test-in-China.md

 ---

+<p>This week I decided to revisit a spot I didn&rsquo;t get to on a previous trip; someone had mentioned that Pingtian was a beautiful town in the mountains.
+Come to realize, this part of the province just east of Shaoguan is pretty rich with interesting sites that could all be strung together in a single, week-long tour.</p>

 <div data-oembed-url="https://va.media.tumblr.com/tumblr_r5a9tfVqEK1ubdk8f_720.mp4">
 <div>
 <div style="height:0; left:0; padding-bottom:56.25%; position:relative; width:100%"><iframe allow="encrypted-media *;" allowfullscreen="" src="//if-cdn.com/h2nwtXD" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" tabindex="-1"></iframe></div>